 RecursiveCharacterTextSplitter - Embedded every chunk into 768-dimensional vectors using

-nomic-embed-textvia Ollama - Indexed all vectors in a FAISS
+nomic-embed-textvia Ollama - Indexed all the vectors in a FAISS

-IndexFlatL2for exact nearest-neighbour search - Retrieved semantically relevant chunks using three strategies —
+IndexFlatL2for exact nearest-neighbour search - Retrieved relevant chunks using three strategies:

-similarity,similarity_score_threshold, andmmr - Persisted the complete index to disk for reuse across sessions
+similarity,similarity_score_threshold, andmmr - Saved the complete index to disk for reuse across sessions

-The saved health_supplements/ vector store is the starting point for the next lesson, where a full RAG chain will load it and answer questions grounded entirely in these documents.
+This is how a vector store works.
+Text goes in as chunks, lives as vectors, and comes back by meaning.
+The saved health_supplements/ store is the starting point for the next lesson, where a full RAG chain will load it and answer questions grounded entirely in these documents.